 Web Development vs. Software Development

 What’s the difference between web development and software development?
 To most people, probably not much.
-But to those interested in starting a career in programming, and starting it quickly, the differences are significant.
+But to those interested in how to get into software development or any kind of programming quickly, the differences are significant.

 The world needs both software developers and web developers.
 So if you have the time and money to invest in becoming a software developer, then you can likely look forward to an exciting and rewarding career.